Spirulina fusiformis, Spirulina maxima, Spirulina platensis

 Spirulina is a controversial source of vitamin A. It’s been shown to interfere with

-the body's storage and use of both vitamin A and E. Spirulina is not a reliable source
+the body's storage and use of both vitamin A and E. Spirulina is not a good source

 of vitamin B-12.